|Monday to Thursday||9am - 6:30pm|

-However finding Travel Insurance covering a terminal illness can become difficult and there are a limited number of insurers who are able to help.
+However, finding Travel Insurance covering a terminal illness can become difficult and there are a limited number of insurers who are able to help.

 It is really important to be totally transparent when looking for travel insurance to cover a terminal health condition.
 If you do not reveal your full state of health and then make a claim on your insurance at a later date, it could be invalid and you'd be left to cover full medical and repatriation costs back to the UK.

-The length of time between the date of purchase of your insurance and the date of your holiday can also be relevent as there is less opportunity for cancellation on medical grounds, and the length of the terminal prognosis will also have a bearing.
+The length of time between the date of purchase of your insurance and the date of your holiday can also be relevant as there is less opportunity for cancellation on medical grounds, and the length of the terminal prognosis will also have a bearing.
 Some insurers, for instance, will not offer cover if it is less than four months away.

 In order to make an accurate assessment of your risk, an insurance company will ask for your medical history in order to tailor the insurance to your specific case.